XOWWA/dadata/README.md

 The game engine for the next great indie game.

-Released as open source under the MIT licen
+Released as open source under the MIT license